Minimizing Exposure at Work

 - Remove your shoes before entering your house, take a shower immediately and clean work clothes properly to reduce your family's exposure.

-- If you want to report a workplace concern, call NPIC or contact your local regulatory agency or OSHA contacts.
+- If you want to discuss a workplace concern, call NPIC or contact your local regulatory agency or OSHA contacts.